 - An easy hike to the overlook where you will get the best possible views;

-- Lots of greenery to hide from the midday heat;
+- Shade to hide from the midday heat;

 - Mountains that are so close, you can even see small pebbles on them!

-- A cafe and a restaurant with pleasing views of the lake.
+- A cafe and a restaurant with beautiful views of the lake.

-For us, Moraine Lake became one of the most beloved places in Banff.
-It feels very cozy (it’s not as open-spaced as Lake Louise or Bow Lake).
+Moraine Lake felt very cozy (it’s not as open-spaced as Lake Louise or Bow Lake).
 You can enjoy the views from the shore as well as from atop without a ton of effort.
 Everything is very close: lots of greenery, plenty of shade, benches, the cafe with outside seating, the restaurant.

 The paths are stroller friendly, the shallow water is easy to enter for kids to wade, there is plenty of space to roam freely.
 Moraine Lake has it all and it cannot be missed!

 4. Activities at Moraine Lake

 Make sure you hike the “Rockpile trail“.
 This huge pile of rocks will be the first thing you notice while approaching the lake from the parking lot.
 Bring a baby carrier, the stroller won’t pass there due to some stairs and stones.